 Meet Jake who will be able to tell you all about children taking steroids.

 Steroids occur naturally within our bodies, but can also be made in the laboratory for medical purposes.
 One of their key functions is to reduce inflammation/swelling and ease associated symptoms, such as headaches.
 They are also used to protect the brain during surgery.
+In other words, steroids help to manage the symptoms of a brain tumour rather than treating the tumour itself.

 Before or after treatment